VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Data-Import/01-main-concept.md

 As you can clearly see, VC Data Import is based on three main objects:

--   _Import job_: An object for a task that imports data according to _ImportProfile_; you can run it both manually on-demand or regularly based on a schedule.
++ **Import job:** An object for a task that imports data according to _ImportProfile_; you can run it both manually on-demand or regularly based on a schedule.

--   _Import profile_: A user-defined entity with a unique name acting as its ID.
++ **Import profile:** A user-defined entity with a unique name acting as its ID.
 Each profile must be associated with a certain _Importer_ and also can be configured through the runtime parameters in _Settings_ that _Importer_ might provide.

--   _Importer_: A piece of code that reads data from a specific data source file (CSV, XLS, etc.) and writes an object of a specific data type (products, prices, etc.) to the target system.
++ **Importer:** A piece of code that reads data from a specific data source file (CSV, XLS, etc.) and writes an object of a specific data type (products, prices, etc.) to the target system.
 Each _Importer_ consists of the three main objects:

-    -   _DataReader_, which reads data from a file (CSV, XSLS, YML, etc.) or another type of external source (a database, a web service, etc.);
+    + **DataReader**, which reads data from a file (CSV, XSLS, YML, etc.) or another type of external source (a database, a web service, etc.);

-    -   _DataWriter_ that writes the imported objects into the system; and
+    + **DataWriter** that writes the imported objects into the system; and

-    -   _Settings_, which provides settings that can be used to configure _ImportProfile_ linked to the importer in question.
+    + **Settings**, which provides settings that can be used to configure _ImportProfile_ linked to the importer in question.

 !!! note
-    * You can also create your own data importers, which we explain [here](02-building-custom-importer.md).
+    You can also create your own data importers, which we explain [here](02-building-custom-importer.md).